 Support for Alberta’s bioeconomy

 The bioeconomy holds significant economic potential for Alberta, a province with abundant biomass, advanced infrastructure and highly qualified personnel.
-The Alberta Bio Future (ABF) program is our flagship program to advance bioindustrial innovation and the bioeconomy.
+The Alberta Bio Future (ABF) program advanced bioindustrial innovation and the bioeconomy.

-We primarily focus on projects that add value to biomass in agriculture and forestry, and create new and improved bioindustrial products and bioindustrial technologies.
+We primarily focused on projects that add value to biomass in agriculture and forestry, and created new and improved bioindustrial products and bioindustrial technologies.
 Food, feed and pharma products are not included in this program.

 The purpose is to increase the value derived from our province’s rich, renewable biomass resource and grow a competitive, sustainable and profitable bioproducts industry (materials, chemicals and energy).

 This program is also designed to encourage and support collaborations and partnerships between industry, the academic community, government ministries and other funding agencies.